Nodal precession

-Nodal precession is the precession of the orbital plane of a satellite around the rotational axis of an astronomical body such as Earth.
+Nodal precession is the precession of the orbital plane (more specifically, the line of nodes) of a satellite around the rotational axis of an astronomical body such as Earth.
 This precession is due to the non-spherical nature of a rotating body, which creates a non-uniform gravitational field.
 The following discussion relates to low Earth orbit of artificial satellites, which have no measurable effect on the motion of Earth.
 The nodal precession of more massive, natural satellites like the Moon is more complex.

 Around a spherical body, an orbital plane would remain fixed in space around the gravitational primary body.
 However, most bodies rotate, which causes an equatorial bulge.
 This bulge creates a gravitational effect that causes orbits to precess around the rotational axis of the primary body.

 The direction of precession is opposite the direction of revolution.
 For a typical prograde orbit around Earth (that is, in the direction of primary body's rotation), the longitude of the ascending node decreases, that is the node precesses westward.
 If the orbit is retrograde, this increases the longitude of the ascending node, that is the node precesses eastward.
-This nodal precession enables heliosynchronous orbits to maintain a nearly constant angle relative to the Sun.
+This nodal precession enables sun-synchronous orbits to maintain a nearly constant angle relative to the Sun.